 But how does GOD measure a person’s worth?
 Is it based on wealth, power, influence or looks?
 It’s none of the above.
 God looks at the inner person.
 God looks at the heart.
 When the prophet Samuel arrived at Jesse’s home to appoint the next king of Israel, he was certain Eliab was the right man for the job.
 Eliab was Jesse’s eldest son and certainly “looked” like a king – tall, handsome and strong.
 Yet God had someone else in mind: David, the Shepherd boy and the youngest.
 God reminded Samuel that He doesn’t judge like the world judges.
 God looks at a person’s heart.

-In the Hebrew language, the “heart” refers to the inner person: one’s intellect, emotions, passions and priorities.
+In Hebrew, the “heart” refers to the inner person: one’s intellect, emotions, passions and priorities.
 Our heart is the essence of who we are.
 No one knows our heart like God does.
 So how is your heart?
 Faith in Jesus Christ can transform our hearts and lives into becoming the person God created us to be.